 - 2.1 Project Area.
-The term "Project Area" shall include all areas that the COUNTY provides to the CONTRACTOR to perform the Work.
-These areas include State owned submerged lands for which the COUNTY holds a State of Florida "consent to use" or easement. - 2.2 Placement Site.
-The artificial reef placement site is located on State owned submerged lands which the COUNTY holds a "consent to use," or easement. - Work.
-A general description of the Work for which the COUNTY is 2.3 inviting bids is as follows: Furnishing all materials including limestone boulders, labor, tools, plant and equipment required by the Plans and Specifications or necessarily implied therefrom to provide, transport, and place a total of 13,500 boulders of an average weight of 2.5 tons or 33,750 tons of limestone boulders, based on the Base Bid, within a footprint of 4.87 acres within the designated artificial reef site located in the waters of the Gulf of Mexico offshore of the Coquina Beach, Anna Maria Island, Florida.
+The term "Project Area" shall include all areas that the COUNTY provides to the CONTRACTOR to perform the Work. - 2.2 Placement Site.
+A portion of the geotextile tube placement site is located on State owned lands for which the COUNTY has been granted authorization to construct the project. - 2.3 Work.
+A general description of the Work for which the COUNTY is inviting bids is as follows: Furnishing all materials including, but not limited to, geotextile fabrics, UV resistant polyurea coating, labor, tools, cofferdams, plant and equipment required by the Plans and Specifications or necessarily implied therefrom to provide, transport, and install three consecutive 100-ft long sand-filled geotextile tubes along the north side of the Longboat Pass jetty located on Coquina Beach, Anna Maria Island, Florida.
+The 100-ft long primary geotextile tubes will be stabilized on either side by sand-filled chock tubes and underlain with scour apron held in place by sand-filled anchor tubes.
+The primary tubes will be coated with UV resistant polyurea.
 The Work includes all environmental compliance, reporting and surveys as required by the permits, plans, and specifications, including providing the appropriate personnel to perform the required tasks.
-This description of the Work also applies to Bid Alternate #1, which consists of placement of an additional 23,700 tons of limestone boulders within a footprint of 3.50 acres within the designated area defined on the plans.